sam17/pensieve/content/posts/note-taking.md

 - Daily what I do - Personal and Work
 - Problem Statements [1] -  Side Projects and Work
 - Personal Thoughts - Life, Universe and Everything
-- Reading - Books, Blogs, Articles, News, Courses
+- Reading/Watching - Books, Blogs, Articles, News, Courses, Movies, TV Shows

 #### How do I organize them?
 First level of abstraction for me is the context - personal or work - even for work its divided into the place I am working at.